General (scope, time limits)

 When the case is then forwarded to the OAR for examination, the caseworker in charge may decide to hold a second interview with the applicant when they consider the information in the case file to be insufficient.
 The case examination reports do not systematically refer to whether a second interview is necessary, although the law states that the decision to hold further interviews must be reasoned.
 However, since March 2020, second interviews are not held due to health measures taken in response to the COVID-19 pandemic.
+They have been resumed in person in 2021 and the situation was still similar to pre-pandemic years.
 Nevertheless interviews with the Social Work Units (UTS) are carried out by phone.
 The Ombudsman has already stated in 2016 that a mandatory second interview must always be held when the first one has not been conducted by an OAR caseworker, given that the person conducting the interview might not be sufficiently trained.

 Article 18 of the Asylum Act provides the right of all asylum seekers to have an interpreter.
 This is respected in practice.

 Since June 2016, the Ministry of Interior entrusted services on the provision of interpreters to the OAR and all police offices to the Ofilingua-Seprotec translation private company.
 Since then, several shortcomings have been reported, mainly due to the lack of knowledge of the asylum and migration field.
 In addition, a lack of proper expertise in interpretation techniques has been detected in many cases.
 It is thus common for some interpreters to make personal comments going beyond their interpretation role in front of the interviewer and with the risk of including subjective considerations in the asylum interview.
 There are also interpreters who do not speak adequate Spanish, so in many circumstances the statements made by the asylum seeker are not properly reflected in the interview.
 In addition, interpreters who were working before with NGOs have reported a reduction of pay and deterioration of working conditions, thereby potentially affecting the quality of their work.